mdneuzerling/mdneuzerling.com/content/post/2021-06-06-everybody-loves-raymond-running-animal-crossing-villagers-through-the-google-vision-api/index.md

     - r
 images: ["/img/animal-crossing.png"]
 output: hugodown::md_document
-rmd_hash: 0c1d8a77e8b8712f
+rmd_hash: a5e4cb308efac501

 ---

-*Animal Crossing: New Horizons* kept me sane throughout the first Melbourne lockdown of 2020.
+*Animal Crossing: New Horizons* kept me sane throughout the first Melbourne COVID lockdown.
 Now, in lockdown 4, it seems right that I should look back at this cheerful, relaxing game and do some data stuff.
 I'm going to take the *Animal Crossing* villagers in the [Tidy Tuesday Animal Crossing dataset](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-05-05/readme.md) and combine it with survey data from the [Animal Crossing Portal](https://www.animalcrossingportal.com/games/new-horizons/guides/villager-popularity-list.php#/), giving each villager a measure of popularity.
-I'll use the [Google Cloud Vision API](https://cloud.google.com/vision) to annotate each of the villager thumbnails, and with these train a pretty poor model of villager popularity.
+I'll use the [Google Cloud Vision API](https://cloud.google.com/vision) to annotate each of the villager thumbnails, and with these train a a (pretty poor) model of villager popularity.

 <div class="highlight">